Ronald Acuña Jr. Player Props: Braves vs. Nationals

-After going 2-for-6 in his most recent game, Ronald Acuna Jr. and the Atlanta Braves face the Washington Nationals (who will start Josiah Gray) at 4:05 PM ET on Saturday.
+After going 1-for-5 with a home run and an RBI in his most recent game, Ronald Acuna Jr. and the Atlanta Braves face the Washington Nationals (who will start MacKenzie Gore) at 1:35 PM ET on Sunday.

-He strung together two hits (going 2-for-6) in his most recent appearance against the Nationals.
+He notched a home run while going 1-for-5 in his most recent game against the Nationals.

 Ronald Acuña Jr. Game Info & Props vs. the Nationals